-With a hexagonal window into the kitchen the focal point for diners, and work by Belfast artist Terry Bradley adding splashes of gusto, it exudes character and has an informal atmosphere.
+With the kitchen the focal point for diners - and perhaps a cheering open fire on chilly days - and work by Belfast artist Terry Bradley adding splashes of pzazz, it exudes character and is promisingly set up with good wine glasses and attractive ladderback chairs.

 Friendly staff quickly make customers feel at home and offer a short, enticing menu.
 Local produce, including seafood, features strongly and there is always a catch of the day; but, unusually for the area, the wide range of dishes usually favours meat, and there will also be local game in season.